Driving in the rain

 As we all know electrics and water don’t mix well, if water does get into the electrics your scooter may stop working or even start acting erratically.
 To prevent this from happening you could get a tiller cover which helps prevent water from getting to the electrics located in the control panel.
 If you have an electric wheelchair or powerchair you can also get a joystick cover which will do the same job.

 It is important that you take extra care when you are travelling when the ground is wet.
-If you have to drive through puddles, drive much slower the scooter could aquaplane and then lose total control.
+If you can't avoid driving through puddles, drive much slower - the scooter could aquaplane and then lose total control or there could be a hidden pot hole.
 And remember your stopping distance will be increased much the same as it would with a car.
+If you are driving on or crossing the road remember car drivers will have reduced visibility and need longer stopping distances too.

 Safe at Home

-If you are at home and your planning to go out and it does start raining, you might want to rethink about going journey, is it important that you need to go out now or can it wait for an hour or so to see if the rain stops.
+If you are at home and you're planning to go out and it does start raining, you might want to think about rescheduling your journey and ask youself if you really need to go out now or can it wait for a while or until the next day to see if the rain stops.

 What To Do If You Do Get Caught Out